Photo Credit: @hollisterbrewingco via Instagram

 Kyle’s Kitchen ($) comes through with their Earth Burger.
 Expect a handmade veggie patty, crushed avocado, arugula, red onions, organic sprouts, tomato and garlic aioli on a wheat bun.
 Mesa Burger ($$) does a solid Shoreline Veggie Burger with a vegan patty, pickled red onions, arugula, salsa verde and red pepper hummus.
 Instead of the brioche bun, you can opt for a lettuce wrap, gluten-free bun, vegan wheat bun or sourdough bread.
 How’s that for accommodating?!

-Rascal’s ($$), Chef Dalan Moreno’s 100% vegan restaurant, dedicates Sunday nights to a fun “Burgertown” menu.
-Expect ridiculously good plant-based burgers paired with an ever-changing menu of creative vegan-friendly “milk” shakes.
+At Rascal’s ($$), Chef Dalan Moreno’s 100% vegan restaurant, expect ridiculously good plant-based burgers paired with an ever-changing menu of creative vegan-friendly “milk” shakes.
 Beyond the customizable single and double cheeseburgers, a special weekly burger is featured, such as the “Kahuna Style” Impossible Burger with fried pineapple, house-made teriyaki, red onion, cheese and lettuce.
 Finally, the Mushroom Umami Burger at Mesa Verde ($$$) is what vegan dreams are made of—mushroom, lettuce, heirloom tomato, beet ketchup, caramelized onions, sprouts, pickled shallots, mustard and cashew aioli.
 To that we say, “chef’s kiss!”